prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 including raw samples (`float64` value and `int64` timestamp) instead of an encoded, compressed batch of samples called "chunks" that are used to store metrics inside TSDB.

-The server algorithm for remote read before improvement was:
+The server algorithm for remote read without streaming was:

 1. Parse request.
 1. Select metrics from TSDB.